Ryan Berman

-Ryan Berman (born October 1980) is an American attorney and politician serving as a member of Michigan House of Representatives from district 39.
+Ryan Berman (born October 1980) is an American attorney and politician, serving as a member of Michigan House of Representatives from district 39.
 Elected in November 2018, he assumed office on January 1, 2019.

 Early life and education

 A native of West Bloomfield, Michigan, Berman graduated from Detroit Country Day School.
 He earned a Bachelor of Arts degree in psychology from Michigan State University in 2002 and a Juris Doctor from the Wayne State University Law School in 2004.

 Career

 In 2005, Berman became an attorney.
 He served as a special prosecutor in the Palm Beach County, Florida State Attorney's Office in 2009 and later worked as the general counsel for Inergi LP.
-On November 6, 2018, Berman won the election and became a Republican member of Michigan House of Representatives for district 39.
+On November 6, 2018, Berman won the election and became a Republican member of the Michigan House of Representatives for district 39.

 In August 2021, Berman declared his candidacy for Michigan attorney general in the 2022 election.